 I think that part of the reason why I felt so awful is that I didn’t give myself time to process what had happened.
 I went back to uni the day of Millie’s funeral and I went about my life as if nothing had happened, except I was living with this crippling sadness within me.
 I went back home at Halloween and I visited Millie’s grave.
 I broke into tears as soon as I got there.
 The ugly, unstoppable tears that come from a place deep within you, like a pot boiling over.

 This sad post has rather more happy ending.
 I started feeling much better after going home for the Christmas break.
+I started having therapy.
 Seeing that my sister was doing the best we could hope for in her situation gave me peace of mind.
 I started to open up to the people in my life and almost everyone I spoke to met my struggles with sympathy and love.
 Looking back, I don’t know why I didn’t expect this.
 I suppose I felt like I was being silly and that everyone would see how I was feeling as trivial.
 Knowing that I have a wonderful support system of family and friends at home comforted me.

 My sister officially got engaged at Christmas and she and her boyfriend are planning for the future.
 I couldn’t put into words how much I respect her and admire her strength.
 There is a silver lining to this incredibly dark cloud.
 I hold my sister a little closer and I try not to take anything in life for granted.